 Case investigator transportation presented a substantial challenge to EVD surveillance.
-In Port Loko and Kambia, only 7 and 3 vehicles, respectively, were available for case investigation as of December 2015 to cover an average of 43.3 daily alerts of sickness and death in Port Loko and 8.1 in Kambia, among a total population of 900,000 people over a total area of 8,827 square kilometers.
-This created major logistical challenges to response capacity.
+In Port Loko and Kambia, only 7 and 3 vehicles, respectively, were available for case investigation as of December 2015 to cover an average of 43.3 daily alerts of sickness and death in Port Loko and 8.1 in Kambia, 10 among a total population of 900,000 people over a total area of 8,827 square kilometers.
+11,12 This created major logistical challenges to response capacity.

 In addition to the challenge presented by lack of vehicles, both Port Loko and Kambia have poor-quality unpaved roads and a complicated latticework of riverine areas.
 Accessibility difficulties are exacerbated during the rainy season from May to September, when the 2 districts each receive between 2 and 4 meters of rain.
-Poorly maintained and poor-quality vehicles were inadequate for such harsh conditions and prevented timely and efficient case investigation when they broke down or could not navigate roads.
-A lack of Port Loko and reliable fuel supply further hampered case investi- Kambia-in gation efforts.
+13 Poorly maintained and poor-quality vehicles were inadequate for such harsh conditions and prevented timely and efficient case investigation when they broke down or could not navigate roads.
+A lack of Port Loko and reliable fuel supply further hampered case investi- Kambia-in

 Severe communication challenges also imp- March 2015, eded case investigation.
 Deficiencies in Sierra respectively.
 Leone's telecommunications infrastructure meant it was often difficult for communities to raise sickness and death alerts, particularly in rural areas.
-As such, the flow of information necessary for EVD surveillance was often limited at its point of origin.
+As such, the flow of information necessary for EVD surveillance was often limited at its point of communication challenges limited the flow of information necessary for EVD surveillance.

 However, if communities raised an alert, there was no guarantee that a case investigator would successfully locate the alert, as the reported locations were often unspecific and investigators often lacked phone credit or found themselves out of network coverage to call for clarification.
-Additionally, case investigators often failed to communicate important information back to the began supporting EVD surveillance in two districts-January 2015 and
+Additionally, case investigators often failed to communicate important information back to the

+GOAL Global began supporting EVD surveillance in two districts-January 2015 and